m98bw/StationeersCreativeFreedom/README.md

-All the rest of this readme is Kastuk's original work. this is a combo of Kastuk's, Beef's and my work
+This is a combo of Kastuk's, Beef's and my work
  # Stationeers-Creative-Freedom
 Break the limits of creativity!